opengeospatial/ets-wfs20/README.md

       </Constraint>
     </OperationsMetadata>

-Note that several optional conformance classes are **not** currently covered by the test suite:
+Some optional conformance classes are not currently covered by the test suite:

 * Inheritance
 * Remote resolve
-* Standard joins
-* Spatial joins
-* Temporal joins

 Visit the [project documentation website](http://opengeospatial.github.io/ets-wfs20/) for more information, including the API documentation.